IIIF/api/source/api/presentation/3.0/index.md

 The requirements for which classes have which properties are summarized in [Appendix A][prezi3-appendixa].

 Other properties are allowed, either via local extensions or those endorsed by the IIIF community.
 If a client discovers properties that it does not understand, then it _MUST_ ignore them.
-See the [Linked Data Context and Extensions][ldce] section for more information about extensions.
+See the [Linked Data Context and Extensions][prezi3-ldce] section for more information about extensions.

 This section also defines processing requirements for clients for each of the combinations of class and property.
 These requirements are for general purpose client implementations that are intended to be used to render the entire resource to the user, and not necessarily for consuming applications with specialized use or individual component implementations that might be used to construct a client.
 The inclusion of these requirements gives publishers a baseline expectation for how they can expect implmentations advertised as compliant with this specification to behave when processing their content.